yegor256/blog/_drafts/_new.md

 {% endhighlight %}

 It's just dependency injection, but pay attention to the locations of the operator `new`.
-They all are in the constructors now and none of them left in the method `text()`.
+They are all in the constructors now and none of them are left in the method `text()`.

-The tendency here is obvious to me: the more operators `new` stay in the methods, the less reusable and testable is the class.
+The tendency here is obvious to me: the more the `new` operators stay in the methods, the less reusable and testable is the class.

-In other words, operator `new` is a rather toxic thing, try to keep its usage to the minimum in your methods.
+In other words, operator `new` is a rather toxic thing, so try to keep its usage to a minimum in your methods.
 Make sure you instantiate everything or almost everything in your secondary constructors.